mbaldwinsmith/virtu-awake/TraitSkillMemories_All.md

   - T3: Every motion danced through the tightest spaces.

 - Nudist
-  - T1: The simâ€™s air felt easy on skin, unhidden.
+  - T1: The sim's air felt easy on skin, unhidden.
   - T2: Work flowed better without any sense of cover.
   - T3: Complete focus felt freer with nothing between me and the room.